davidclough/node/_documents/javascript-guide/javascript-guide.md

 The name of your namespace should be:

 * Short.
 It may seem like a good idea to use a descriptive name for your namespace but this is only the outer object.
 Unless you have a small codebase you will very likely introduce other objects or modules within the namespace which then have their own properties and methods.
 Your code will become cluttered with references to things like `proactEnterprisePortal.performanceAndCapacity.populateMultiSelect()`.
 Soon you may not be able to see the wood for the trees.
-In ES5 the only way to simulate a C# `using` statement is using a the, strictly taboo, `with` keyword.
+In ES5 the only way to simulate a C# `using` statement is using the, strictly taboo, `with` keyword.
-* Designed to avoid any clash whatsoever with existing global items (properties of the window object when programming in the browser) and potential global objects or namespace introduce by third-party libraries, e.g. `$` would not be the best idea.
+* Designed to avoid any clash whatsoever with existing global items and potential global objects or namespaces introduced by third-party libraries, e.g. `$` would not be the best idea.
 * Often 3 to 5 capitalised letters will achieve the above.
 This is not an absolute rule, just a recommendation.

-	// People will soon get used to something like this and know what it means. var PEP = {};
+	// People will soon get used to something like this
+	// and will know what it means. var PEP = {};

-Capitalised letters are often used in ES5 as a crude way of indicating that users should not change the value of an object.
+Capitalised letters are often used in ES5 as a crude way of indicating that users should not change the value of an object, i.e. constants.

 Avoid the `var PEP = PEP || {};` notation - this syntax says "if PEP has already been declared use that value otherwise set it to a new object" and, in this context, it only encourages liberal declarations of PEP all over the place.
 Instead of plastering that line all over the place, secure in the knowledge that you will never overwrite it once created, prefer to ensure your code is organised.
 Just **make sure** that your namespace declaration is the first line in the first file of your code.
 It may be that you introduce a file which contains nothing more than your namespace declaration.